facebook/react/docs/docs/flux-todo-list.md

 }
 ```

-We use register() to register a store's callback with the dispatcher, and dispatch() to invoke all of callbacks we previously registered.
-A data payload (the action) is the sole argument provided to the callback.

 Now we are all set to create a dispatcher that is more specific to our app, which we'll call AppDispatcher.

 ```javascript